 No matter the dog's size, when we add something unpleasant to the situation, we are playing with fire.
-Dogs learn by association, and if we respond to jumping with a physical punishment or scary yelling, your dog could be associating you or other people with negative things.
+Dogs learn by association, and if we respond to jumping with physical punishment or scary yelling, your dog could be associating you or other people with negative things.
 These negative associations can lead to leash reactivity or fear-based aggression — trust me, it's not worth the unintended consequences for short-term results.
 To learn more, check out our article "Dog Training Aversives: What Are They and Why Should You Avoid Them?"

-Ignore Your Dog's Jumping or Move Away
+DO Ignore Your Dog's Jumping Up on You or Move Away

 What should you do when your dog jumps on you?
 Remove all attention, turn away, or completely walk away.

 Depending on the intensity of the jumping, I might only need to step to the side when they jump.
-This gives the chance for them to either offer a good behavior, or for me to ask for a behavior, such as sit.
-If I'm working with an uber-excited pup, I might completely turn my back or walk right back out the door I just entered.
+This gives the chance for them to either offer a good behavior or for me to ask for a behavior, such as sit.
+If I'm working with an uber-excited puppy, I might completely turn my back or walk right back out the door I just entered.
 This is practicing negative punishment.
 If you jump on me, I go away!

 Ignoring your dog's jumping will only work when everyone is consistent.

 If one family member rewards jumping with attention (even if it's negative attention), it will take a long time for a dog to learn not to jump on people (if ever).
-Sit down with everyone in you home to make sure you're on the same page when it comes to how to respond to jumping.
+Sit down with everyone in your home to make sure you're on the same page when it comes to how to respond to jumping.

 If your dog is jumping on guests or on people while out for a walk, it's up to you to stop them.
 Do this by getting their attention and guiding them away.
 A treat in front of your dog's nose can work wonders to help them focus and then lure them away.
-For when people are entering your home, you can either put them in their safe space while your guest gets settled, or practice polite greetings by having them on leash or behind a gate and asking your dog for a sit before they get a treat and any attention.
+For when people are entering your home, you can either put them in their safe space while your guest gets settled or practice polite greetings by having them on a leash or behind a gate and asking your dog for a sit before they get a treat and any attention.